 Ozden Ocak, “Theorizing France’s Ministry of Immigration and National Identity: Borders, Populations and National Identity in Postcolonial Europe” (Cultural Studies, graduated 2016)

 Laina Saul, “Sexuality, Capital, and Representations of Women: Reading Spaces of Exception and the Body in a Global World” (Cultural Studies, in progress)

-John Baker, “A Dual Catastrophe: Mass Culture and Nuclear Terror During the Transition to Neoliberalism” (Cultural Studies, in progress)
+John Baker, “A Dual Catastrophe: Mass Culture and Nuclear Terror During the Transition to Neoliberalism” (Cultural Studies, graduated 2015)

 Ariella Horwitz, "Celebrity Politics and the Cultivation of Affect in the Public Sphere” (Cultural Studies, graduated 2016)